yetanotherco/null-vm/README.md

 ## Roadmap

 This project is under active development.
 Our primary objective is to have a first working version for the virtual machine.
-The roadmap for the project can be found [here](./docs/roadmap.md).
+The first roadmap for the project can be found [here](./docs/roadmap.md).
+Priorities and features might change as we continue developing.

 ## Documentation

 Full documentation can be found in [docs](./docs/).
+It is currently a work in progress, we expect that as more features and components become ready, they will be included in the docs.

 ## Testing